kokuwaio/esh-constants-maven-plugin/README.md

 ## What?

-This plugin generates a Java constants class with all namings defined in the `ESH_INF` folder files.
+This plugin generates Java constants classes with all namings defined in the `ESH_INF` folder files.

 ## Why?

-Because it's hard to write this class on your own, if you have a lot of content.
+Because it's hard to write this classes on your own, if you have a lot of content.
 Also, the XML files should be in the lead and your code base is in sync all the time.

 ## How?